shravanshanmugam/learn-react/react-router-v6/notes.md

 ## When to Nest?

-- When child element does not share UI with parent element, we don't have to create nested route
+- When child element does not share UI with parent element, we don't have to create nested `Route`
-- Trivial way is to ignore parent element and set an index route in the children
+- Trivial way is to ignore parent element and set an index `Route` in the children

 ```xml
 <Route path="/vans">